Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Churun Rate

 Rate at which customers stop doing business with you.
 The report includes charts and graphs to help you interpret the data.
+For every month of the year you can see:

+* No. of products/domains at the start of the month
+* No. of products/domains at the end of the month
+* Monthly change in the No. of products/domains
+* No. of products/domains acquired during the month
+* No. of products/domains lost during the month
+* Churn rate (percentage)

+The reports also shows cumulative statistics (products & domains combined).

 ![image](https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/92b1487d05bc7249c65af0f94cde4732/whmcs-churn-rate-report.png)